pestrickland/homepage/content/posts/opm-requirements.md

 ## How to handle a customer request

 A customer is expected to write a requirement that is sent to us.
 We would then act on that requirement.
+Alternatively, the skilled engineer will work with the customer to define the requirement.
+This approach is preferable and offers the following advantages:

+* Saves time -- avoids the back and forth required to iterate and agree the requirement
+* Reduces risk -- working with the customer helps to avoid confusion or misunderstanding of ambiguous requirements

+Working with the customer isn't without some disadvantages:

+* Risks saying yes too quickly
+* Risks being too eager to please
+* Risks groupthink between the customer and subset of engineering team

+The  problem we have is in converting the request from the customer into something that is appropriate for our needs.
+What we need to do is elicit the requirements in a structured or formal manner.
+For example what we need to determine is:

+* Assessment boundary
+* Scope
+* Time constraints
+* Priority
+* Options
+* Regulations
+* Standards
+* Safety
+* Compliance
+* Capability

+The challenge, then, is to develop a system that rigorously interrogates the requirement and structures or formalises it in a way that is clear and unambiguous, and forms the success criteria against which the solution is measured.
+Getting the requirements right, in other words, maximises the chance of a successful project delivering quality at an appropriate cost and in good time.

+So how do we do this?

+## Research